Sign up for my newsletter for research & practice updates

 • Weight and body composition

-Note: Please maintain a primary care provider for acute care needs.
+Note: Primary care provider needed for acute care needs.
 Referrals available here

 Menopause Frequently Asked Questions

-• Menopause officially occurs one year after your final menstrual period, typically between ages 50-52 (though possible between 40-60)
+• Menopause occurs one year after your final menstrual period, typically around 50-52 (possible between 40-60)

-• Factors affecting transition include genetics, lifestyle habits, surgery, or medication
+• Factors affecting transition include genetics, lifestyle habits, surgery, medication, and general health status

 • Symptoms can fluctuate daily and monthly due to erratic hormone production

-**Important Note About Fertility:** Pregnancy is possible even with menopausal symptoms throughout your 40s.
-Contraception and fertility planning should be part of every woman's perimenopause assessment.
+**Important** Pregnancy is possible with perimenopausal symptoms throughout the 40s.
+Contraception & fertility planning should be part of the perimenopause assessment.

-When to Seek Care: If you suspect perimenopausal symptoms, schedule a complete medical examination.
-Diagnosis typically comes from reviewing your medical/menstrual history and specific symptoms.
+When to Seek Care: If suspect perimenopausal symptoms, schedule an appointment; diagnosis is made from reviewing your history and symptoms, not hormone levels

-Not all women need menopausal hormone therapy (MHT).
+Not all women benefit from menopausal hormone therapy (MHT).
 This decision should be individualized based on:

-• Your specific symptoms & their impact on quality of life
+• Specific symptoms & their impact on quality of life

 • Other potential causes of symptoms (like thyroid issues)